JTX Sprint-7 Review (2026): Is It the Best Home Treadmill Under £1,200?

 What is the difference between the Sprint 7 and Sprint 8 Pro?

 They share the same 12.4 mph top speed and 12 percent incline.
-The Sprint 8 Pro adds a much larger 22.5-inch screen, a bigger 153 by 55 cm deck, a stronger 3 CHP motor and a light-commercial build, for a higher price.
+The Sprint 8 Pro costs £1,499 and adds a much larger 22.5-inch screen, a bigger 153 by 55 cm deck, a stronger 3 CHP motor and a light-commercial build.
 The step up is about screen, deck and durability, not speed or incline.

 Does the JTX Sprint 7 fold away?